alonie/discursus/README.md

 ```
 .
 ├── app.py                    # Main Gradio application logic
+├── mongodb_persistence.py    # MongoDB database operations
+├── migrate_to_mongodb.py     # Migration script from file-based storage
 ├── requirements.txt          # Python dependencies
 ├── .env                      # API keys and environment variables (user-created)
-├── data/                     # Default directory for saved sessions and logs
+├── .env.example             # Template for environment variables
-│   ├── sessions/
-│   └── conversation.json
 ├── content/                  # Location for test cases and other static content
 └── README.md                # This file
 ```

+**Note**: With MongoDB persistence, conversation data is now stored in your MongoDB database instead of local files.
+The `data/` directory is no longer needed.

 ## Configuration